josephopio11/Python-2022/README.md

 # Python-2022

-Here is the class work that is always done with the Year 12 Class in python programming
+Here is the work we have been doing in class for reference and revision purposes

 ## Lesson 01